davidwagacira26/davidwagacira26/README.md

 ## 💻 Tech Stack

-- **Languages**: Python, JavaScript, C , C++
+- **Languages**: JavaScript
+- **Frameworks/Libraries**: React
-- **Tools**: Git, Docker
+- **Tools**: Git
 - **Other**: HTML, CSS

 ## 🌱 Current Focus

-I'm currently focusing on expanding my knowledge in programming languages like Javascript and Python.
+I'm currently focusing on building responsive web applications using React, JavaScript, and EJS, while also working on backend development with PHP for projects.
+Additionally, I'm enhancing my skills in creating dynamic user experiences and integrating frontend with backend technologies.

 ## 🔍 What I'm Working On